dgramirez/sim86/README.md

 ## 8086 Decoder ##
 (Under Development)

 In the current state of this repository, this is an i8086 decoder that only decodes mov.
 I will be following the [Computer Enhance] [1] class, which has the students do a simple 8086 /8088 simulator.
 This repository will be updated for each homework that I've completed, and perhaps more.

+Latest Update: 2.
+Decoding Multiple Instructions and Suffixes

 ## Build ##
 Currently, Windows is the only platform with a build script.

-Command Prompt:
-> cd misc
-> build

-To build:
+You can double click on build.bat inside the misc directory to get a debug-release build right away (sim86/out/win32-xxxxx/debrel).

+For further builds, go into the misc directory and use the command prompt:
 > build [configuration] [platform-compiler]
 > <br />
 > [Configuration]